ray-project/ray_lightning/README.md

 With RaySGD's integration, you'll be converting your `LightningModule` to be RaySGD compatible, and will be interacting with RaySGD's `TorchTrainer`.
 RaySGD's `TorchTrainer` is not as feature rich nor as easy to use as Pytorch Lightning's `Trainer` (no built in support for logging, early stopping, etc.).
 However, it does have built in support for fault-tolerant and elastic training.
 If these are hard requirements for you, then RaySGD's integration with PTL might be a better option.

-> I see that `RayStrategy` is based off of Pytorch Lightning's `DDPSpawnPlugin`.
+> I see that `RayStrategy` is based off of Pytorch Lightning's `DDPSpawnStrategy`.
 However, doesn't the PTL team discourage the use of spawn?

 As discussed [here](https://github.com/pytorch/pytorch/issues/51688#issuecomment-773539003), using a spawn approach instead of launch is not all that detrimental.
 The original factors for discouraging spawn were:
 1. not being able to use 'spawn' in a Jupyter or Colab notebook, and
 2. not being able to use multiple workers for data loading.

 Neither of these should be an issue with the `RayStrategy` due to Ray's serialization mechanisms.
-The only thing to keep in mind is that when using this plugin, your model does have to be serializable/pickleable.
+The only thing to keep in mind is that when using this strategy, your model does have to be serializable/pickleable.